goblinfactory/konsole/backlog.md

 ### Unsorted backlog

+- plugin for Approvals to allow you to approve tests inline using roslyn code analysis, and add in 'recieved' and 'approved' and fire up beyond compare comparer. to get best of both worlds.
+  (allow Approvals to detect what the expected field name is so that we can replace it with the output from Beyond compare.)
 - write a small decent full fledged samples.
 - automatically write documentation, add comments to flesh out documentation.
 - proper home website for the library?